xwmario/Warez/README.md

 - [How to use eMule in 2018](https://www.reddit.com/r/Piracy/comments/9p82e1/how_to_use_emule_in_2018/) An up-to-date guide detailing how to use eMule to download rare content from the eDonkey and Kad P2P networks.
 - [How To Host "Questionable" Websites v4.0](https://weboas.is/media/host.pdf) PDF from weboas.is
 - [Unlimited Mega.nz-IDM-downloader](https://github.com/CHEF-KOCH/Mega.nz-IDM-downloader) Download Mega.nz without any limits.
+- [Tuts4You](https://forum.tuts4you.com/) Tuts4You provides cracktros, information and more.
+- [Forum ExeTools](https://forum.exetools.com/) The original oldschool forum to share cracking knowledge.

 ## Direct Download Streaming
 - [filechef](http://filechef.com/)